One of the questions most frequently asked in dental offices is “do I really need these dental x-rays.”

 started to make sure there is no infection.
 These x-rays are also used to evaluate for cavities,

-• Panoramic x-ray – This x-ray gives a sample of the entire mouth, including both the upper and
+bone loss, gum disease, and cracked teeth. - Panoramic x-ray – This x-ray gives a sample of the entire mouth, including both the upper and

 lower jaws, in one single x-ray.
 Although the panoramic x-ray is not as clear and sharp as a